 Advantages of Python

 - Simplicity and high productivity.
-Easy-to-learn syntax, handy debugger, and the ability to unite other languages contributes to it being one of the most productive and cost-effective solutions for large companies.
-And it takes fewer code lines to resolve complex problems, for example a demand forecasting for Instacart’s over 500 million users.
+Easy-to-learn syntax, handy debugger, and the ability to unite other languages contribute to it being one of the most productive and cost-effective solutions for large companies.
+And it takes fewer code lines to resolve complex problems, for example, a demand forecasting for Instacart’s over 500 million users.

 - Pre-built libraries.
 Standard libraries and thousands of third-party ones can be used for almost any application domain, be it web, desktop, mobile apps, Machine Learning, etc. The extensive choice of libraries was one of the reasons Netflix developers turned to Python more often, even though the company gives them freedom of choice and they might have opted for something else.